 ODD EYES (HETEROCHROMIA)

+The scientific term for odd eyes is heterochromia iridium (different coloured irides).
+It can be genetic (inherited), congenital (development defect) or acquired (illness, injury, medication).
 In the cat fancy, odd-eyes means having one blue and one other-colour eye.
 Odd eyes are most common in epistatic white cats where one eye is blue and the other is orange, yellow, brown or green.
 Pedigree odd-eyed white cats have one blue and one orange/amber eye, but in randombreds the non-blue eye may be yellow, green or brown.
-Some white cats have two blue eyes, but one reflects green and the other reflects red in flash photography due to different eye structures.
+Another form of odd eyes is found in white cats where one eye has a tapetum lucidum (green eye shine in the dark) and one eye lacks the tapetum (red eye shine).
+These different eye shines are seen in reflected headlights or flash photography.
 Bicolour cats with a high degree of white on the face may also have odd eyes.

 Odd-eyed tortoiseshell cat.